 - You did not receive a dishonorable discharge when you left the military.

-In addition, you had to suffer one of the following presumptive conditions.
+In addition, you must suffer from one of the following presumptive conditions:

 - Adult leukemia

 - Aplastic anemia and other myelodysplastic syndromes

 - Kidney cancer